 Ways to erase your data

-Physically taking your drive out of the computer and smashing is a surefire way to make sure your data is gone.
+Physically taking your drive out of the computer and smashing it is a surefire way to make sure your data is gone.
 Our favorite tools are hammers, drills, axes, cars, etc. The goal is to damage the magnetic platters inside the drive.
-Laptop drives are easier to physically destroy than desktop drives.
+Laptop drives are easier to destroy physically than desktop drives.
 The best way to destroy a desktop drive is to drill a few holes through the platter.

 Erasing Data With Software

 If you want to delete information, you will need to know precisely where it is.
-Some programs, like browsers, store data in unexpectant locations.
+Some programs, like browsers, store data in unexpected locations.
 If you are selling or giving your computer away, we recommend formatting the drive and complete a full installation of the operating system.

 If you found this article interesting or helpful, check out our other posts!